Stefan Schaal: Research

 Stefan Schaal's interests focus on autonomous perception-action-learning systems, in particular anthropomorphic robotic systems.
 He works on topics of machine learning for control, control theory, computational neuroscience for neuromotor control, experimental robotics, reinforcement learning, artificial intelligence, and nonlinear dynamical systems.
 Stefan has co-authored more than 400 publications in top conferences and journals, and served as organizer on various top conferences in machine learning and robotics.
 He has received numerous best paper awards and honors in his scientific community.
 Stefan Schaal has been noted as one of the five leaders in robotics in 2011, and among the top robotics experts in the world.

+Controversy

+In 2018, the respected weekly German newsjournal Der Spiegel published an article reporting on his double affiliation with USC and the Max-Planck Society, both with full salaries, which was apparently unknown to either party.
+Schaal rejected the allegations, but was forced to leave his position at the Max Planck Institute.